jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 Parameters:
 - $from: string email from the message is
 - $to: string email of the user the message is to
-- $timestamp: timestamp in a form of a string to locate the message selected
+- $timestamp: timestamp in the form of a string to locate the message selected

-The method returns boolean.
+The method returns a boolean.
 ```php
     public function eraseMessage(string $from, string $to, string $timestamp): bool
     {